nw/varnish/readme.md

 npm install varnish
 ```
 You don't need varnish on the same machine or even at all to use this package.
-In order to run the integration tests you will need varnish local.
-Check out the [documentation and installation](First install [varnish](https://www.varnish-cache.org/docs) ).
+In order to run the integration tests you will need varnish running locally.
+Check out the [documentation and installation](https://www.varnish-cache.org/docs).

 <a name="a3"/>
 ## Usage